 Remember, even athletes get the blues — or at least get bored.
 "I've always enjoyed exercise, but like anyone, I can get in a rut, especially when I'm not improving," says Bacci.
 For her, the rut arrived when she felt her tennis game stalled.
 "So I did something a lot of people might consider odd," she says.
 "Instead of focusing on my game, I started focusing on my body while I played."

 Bacci thought about her feet when she was running on the court, the feeling of the racquet in her hand, and her shoulders and face.
 And her game improved by leaps and bounds.
 "I was getting more in touch with myself, instead of trying to perform or achieve some goal."

 The moral of the story: stop trying so hard and focus instead on being curious about the sensation of your body as you play.
-Let yourself be interested in how you feel and as you do that you can do whatever you are doing with less effort and tension.
-And more fun!
+Let yourself be interested in how you feel and you'll be able to do whatever you are doing with less effort and tension.
+Have fun!